99x/aws-microservices-template/README.md

-# Runbook to setup and deploy the CDK and Order NodeJS applications
+# Runbook to setup and deploy the CDK and Order App NodeJS applications

 ## Pre-requisites